 Online Credit Card Processing Services

 The popularity of online shopping began setting milestones after the first secured eCommerce transaction took place in 1994.
+As the growth in payment gateway services and the availability of payment processing services, online transactions have taken off.
 15 years later, the eCommerce industry surpassed another milestone when online sales surpassed general merchandise sales.
 This trend has set the tone that businesses need an internet merchant account to offer online credit card processing as a way to remain competitive.

 Small to medium businesses are less likely to see the need for online merchant processing services.
 Many of these size businesses focus on their retail storefronts or local proximity to customers to grow their businesses.
 As consumer spending habits have driven e Commerce sales, industries that once seemed insulated from the internet have now been affected.
 As new retailers and service providers have taken what was once a local industry and revamped it to become available online, local merchants feel the need to adapt.
 This has been the driving force behind the demand for internet merchant account services.